wentuoc/tp/docs/UserGuide.md

 ![updatedConsumeCommandWorkingSample.png](diagrams/updatedConsumeCommandWorkingSample.png)

-### Clear all selected meal from wishlist: `clear`
+### Clearing all meals from the Wishlist: `clear`

-This command allows user to remove all the recipes from their own list
+This command allows the user to remove all the meals from the wishlist.

 Syntax:
 ```